kmpaul/xdevbot-old/README.md

 motor
 -----

-This Bot is designed to work with MongoDB for persistent data storage.
-MLab provides a cloud-based MongoDB DBaaS which has a free "sandbox" level (512 MB).
+This app is designed to work with MongoDB for persistent data storage.
+MongoDB provides a cloud-based DBaaS which has a free "sandbox" level (512 MB).
-The Bot does not need much storage, so we use this service for free, but we may need to upgrade to a paid service in the future, or switch to a different DB solution.
+The app does not need much storage, so we use this service for free, but we may need to upgrade to a paid service in the future, or switch to a different DB solution.